Prospective Marriage visa (subclass 300)

 If you do not lodge your Partner visa application before your Prospective Marriage visa expires, you will pay a higher fee.

-You must be outside Australia when you apply for the visa and when the visa is decided.
+You must be outside Australia when you apply for the visa and in or outside when the visa is decided.

 How long the visas lasts

-The visa lasts 9 months from the date it is granted.
+The visa lasts 9 to 15 months from the date it is granted.
 It cannot be extended.

 You can include your dependent children or stepchildren in your application.

 If you are granted the visa, your children will have the same rights and visa conditions as you.

 You should marry your fiancé and apply for a Partner visa (subclass 820 and 801) before the Prospective Marriage visa (subclass 300) expires.

 You and your children must comply with Australian laws and your visa conditions.